 The gingiva is the gum area around the root of the tooth.
 When major recession of this gum area occurs, the body loses a natural defense against both bacteria and trauma.
 Gum recession often results in root sensitivity to hot and cold foods as well as an unsightly appearance to the gum and tooth.
 Significant gum recession can expose the root surface, which is softer than tooth enamel, leading to root caries and root gouging.

 A gingival graft is designed to solve these problems.
 A thin piece of tissue is taken from the roof of the mouth (palate) or materials such as acellular dermal matrix or Mucograft® to provide a stable band of attached gingiva around the tooth.
 The gingival graft may be placed in such a way as to cover the exposed portion of the root to significantly improve the esthetic outcome.
-Dr. Levine has been involved in clinical research and publications in root coverage surgical procedures.

 In certain cases, we can avoid using the palate as a donor site by using a bioactive gel (Gem-21® Emdogain™) in conjunction with a bone graft material and a bio-absorbable membrane to achieve the same goal of root coverage.